Logan, Utah: Parks and recreation

 Logan's Parks and Recreation department runs the Logan River Golf Course, the Logan/Cache County Fairgrounds, and the Logan Aquatic Center.

 Zootah at Willow Park is a small zoo in Logan's Willow Park, with a small collection of wild animals including monkeys, coyotes, bobcats, bald eagles, and land birds and ducks.

 Logan is the home of two full-length golf courses, the Logan River Golf Course and the Logan Golf and Country Club.
 Other golf courses are also found around the Cache Valley Area.

 There are numerous events at the Logan/Cache County Fairgrounds including fairs, rodeos, and demolition derbies.
 Nearby, the city of Logan runs an aquatic center and a skate park.
-During the winter season, the city operates an outdoor ice skating rink at Merlin Olsen Park (Central Park).
+During the winter season, the city operates an outdoor ice skating rink at the Carol and Jim Laub Plaza.

 Government

 The government of the city of Logan consists of the Executive Branch, led by an elected mayor; the Legislative Branch, led by a five-member city council; and the Judicial Branch, led by the city judge.
 Logan does not use districts for election purposes, as the mayor and council members are elected at-large.

-The current mayor of Logan, Holly H. Daines, was elected in November 2017.
-Current Logan City Council Members include Amy Z. Anderson, Mark A. Anderson, Mike Johnson, Ernesto Lopez, and Jeannie F. Simmonds.
+The current mayor of Logan, Mark A. Anderson, was elected in November 2025.
+Current Logan City Council Members include Melissa Dahle, Mike Johnson, Katie Lee-Koven, Ernesto Lopez, and Jeannie F. Simmonds.

 Alvin Crockett was the city's first mayor, elected on March 5, 1866.
-Other previous mayors include Craig Petersen (2014-2018) and Randy Watts (2006-2014).
+Other previous mayors include Holly H. Daines (2018-2026), Craig Petersen (2014-2018) and Randy Watts (2006-2014).